CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 * WBF-17: Added support for recipient notification over SMS or E-Mail from Bring.
 Note that recipient notification needs to be activated after the upgrade (See: WooCommerce > settings > shipping > Bring Fraktguiden).
 * WBF-18: Added WP filter for modifying the Fraktguiden request parameters.
 * WBF-22: Added path to Woo Commerce logs in the plugin's options page.
+* WBF-23: Fixed undefined variable bug when logging is enabled.

 = 1.1.2 =
 * Renamed plugin to bring-fraktguiden-for-woocommerce